chandy619/osticket-prereqs/README.md

 <img width="648" alt="image" src="https://github.com/chandy619/osticket-prereqs/assets/144288806/40ba4631-55d2-485a-a8bb-cd64f6e43fd0"/>
 </p>
 <p>
-1. Install/ Enable IIS: Open the Control Panel from your Windows VM by right-clicking the 'Start' menu.
+1. Install/ Enable IIS: Open the Control Panel from your Windows VM by clicking the Start menu.
 Search for 'Control Panel' and select 'Programs'.
 Click on 'Turn Windows features on or off'.
-Check box for the 'Internet Information Services' folder and expand it.
+Check the box for 'Internet Information Services' folder then click the '+' sign to expand it.
 Locate the folder labeled 'World Wide Web Services' and expand it.
-Expand the 'Application Development Features' folder and check the box for 'CGI'.
-Next, expand the folder labeled 'Common HTTP Features' and make sure each box under it is checked.
-When complete, select 'OK' for IIS to begin installing.
+Next, expand the 'Application Development Features' folder and check the box for 'CGI'.
+Lastly, expand the folder labeled 'Common HTTP Features' and select the remaining boxes that are uncheck.
+When complete, select 'OK' for IIS to begin installing. * To check if you properly installed IIS, open a web browswer page and enter '127.0.0.1' into the url box.
+The screen should reflect a Windows Internet Information Services webpage.*
 </p>
 <br />